jonasbn/til/github_actions/use_markdownlint_for_your_documentation.md

 The moment I have done that, I can use the command line tool and my editor let's me know I entered bad Markdown.

-Next step is configuring the action, so I add the following file to the directory: `.github/workflows/markdownlint.yml`, I do this so all of the warnings and recommendations that Markdownlint I do not see, get's captured as part of the continuous integration on GitHub.
+Next step is configuring the action, so I add the following file to the directory: `.github/workflows/markdownlint.yml`, I do this so all of the warnings and recommendations that Markdownlint I do not see, gets captured as part of the continuous integration on GitHub.

 The file contents looks something along the lines of: